 Could a large part of the reason people who stop pursuing their GED because they fail to realize how irrational their behavior is?
 They are unaware how little self-control they are exercising.
-In fact even when this is pointed out to them some people still choose to ‘wing it’.
+In fact, even when this is pointed out to them some people still choose to ‘wing it’.
 They see this form of planning as to close to a ‘job’ and they resist it.
-However, the rational thing is to develop a business plan, review it and then make small corrections.
+However, the rational thing is to develop a strategy, review it and then make small corrections.

 REPENT AT LEISURE

 Changing careers usually include some form of ongoing training and should focus on improving your personal development.
 Part of that personal development should also focus on, and reward, Leadership skills.